ietf-teep/architecture/draft-ietf-teep-architecture.md

 ~~~~
 {: #notionalarch title="Notional Architecture of TEEP"}

-  - TA signers and Device Administrators utilize the services
+  - TA Signers and Device Administrators utilize the services
     of a TAM to manage TAs on devices.
-TA signers do not directly interact
+TA Signers do not directly interact
     with devices.
 Device Administators may elect to use a TAM for remote administration
     of TAs instead of managing each device directly.

   - Trusted Application Manager (TAM):  A TAM is responsible for performing lifecycle
-    management activity on TAs on behalf of TA signers
+    management activity on TAs on behalf of TA Signers
     and Device Administrators.
 This includes creation and
     deletion of TAs, and may include, for example, over-the-air
     updates to keep TAs up-to-date and clean up when a version
     should be removed.
 TAMs may provide services that make it easier for
-    TA signers or Device Administators to use the TAM's service to manage multiple devices,
+    TA Signers or Device Administators to use the TAM's service to manage multiple devices,
     although that is not required of a TAM.

     The TAM performs its management of TAs on the device through